Downhill

 Cross-country

-Cross-country, XCO for short, is an Olympic mountain biking discipline that consists of a race on varied terrain (uphill and downhill, bends and flat stretches).
-It is one of the most popular disciplines and characterised by its athletic, technical nature, as it requires high levels of physical conditioning and strength, technical skill and determination.
+The cross-country, abbreviated as XCO, is an Olympic mountain biking discipline that involves racing on varied terrain (climbs, descents, curves, and flat sections).
+It is one of the most popular disciplines and is characterized by its athletic and technical nature, as it requires a high level of physical fitness and endurance, as well as technical skill and determination.

-Races vary in length, from short circuits measuring just a few kilometres to marathons of over 100 km.
-In the case of Olympic cross-country, which is the discipline included in the World Cups, the race is shorter and takes place on a closed, technically challenging circuit.
-Riders compete over various laps of the circuit.
+Races can vary in length.
+In the case of Olympic cross-country, the discipline that takes place at the world championships, it features a shorter race held on a closed, technically challenging circuit.
+Riders compete by completing several laps of the circuit.

 XCO at Pal Arinsal

-This is one of the traditional disciplines included in the World Cup at Pal Arinsal.
-Modifications have been made to the route over the years, and the current track is valued highly by all participants.
-The track is 4 km long and takes approximately 1 hour and 30 minutes.
-The whole race can be followed from La Caubella in Pal, as it passes along the El Planell piste.
-It combines different types of terrains and technical challenges that put the riders to the test.
+It is one of the traditional events at Pal Arinsal during the World Cup.
+The course has evolved over time to become a circuit highly regarded by all participants.
+The circuit is 4 km long with an approximate duration of 1 hour and 30 minutes.
+You can watch the entire race from La Caubella de Pal, as it passes through the Planell trail and combines different types of terrain and technical challenges to test the riders.

-The track has a parallel route so that attendees can enjoy every stretch of the race.
+The circuit has a parallel route set up so that the public can enjoy the spectacle from all sections.

 Short track

-Short-track, also known as XCC, is a variety of cross-country mountain biking (XC) in which races are shorter and more intense than traditional XC races.
-This discipline involves a shorter, more closed circuit – generally in a stadium or on a small area – with faster, more technical stretches.
-The circuit usually features steep climbs, fast descents, sharp turns and technical obstacles like rocks or roots.
-Riders have to show skill and agility when making decisions to negotiate the different stretches successfully.
+Short track, also known as XCC, is a variant of cross-country mountain biking (XC) characterized by being a shorter and more intense race compared to traditional XC events.
+This discipline consists of riding on a shorter, closed circuit, generally in a stadium or small area, with faster and more technical sections.
+It usually combines steep climbs, rapid descents, tight turns, and technical obstacles such as rocks or roots.
+Riders must demonstrate skill and quick decision-making to tackle the different parts of the course.

-The Pal Arinsal circuit is 1.1 km long and part of the cross-country route, located in La Caubella, Pal.
-The race usually lasts 20–25 minutes.
-Intensity and effort are key in this discipline.
-It is an exciting event for both competitors and spectators, as the races are more dynamic and faster than in traditional cross-country.
+In the case of Pal Arinsal, the circuit is 1.1 km long and is located on a section of the cross-country course at Caubella de Pal.
+The race usually lasts between 20 and 25 minutes.
+Intensity and effort are two key aspects of this discipline.
+It is an exciting event for both competitors and spectators, as the races are more dynamic and take place at a faster pace than traditional cross-country.

 Cross-country relay